Felix Bloch

-Bloch was born in Zürich, Switzerland to Jewish parents Gustav and Agnes Bloch.
-Gustav Bloch, his father, was financially unable to attend University and worked as a wholesale grain dealer in Zürich.
-Gustav moved to Zürich in 1890 to become a Swiss citizen.
-Their first child was a girl born in 1902 while Felix was born three years later.
+Bloch was born on 23 October 1905 in Zurich, Switzerland, to Jewish parents, Gustav Bloch and Agnes Mayer.
+Gustav was financially unable to attend university and worked as a wholesale grain dealer in Zurich.
+Gustav moved to Zurich from Moravia in 1890 to become a Swiss citizen.
+Their first child was a girl born in 1902, while Felix was born three years later.

 Bloch entered public elementary school at the age of six and is said to have been teased, in part because he "spoke Swiss German with a somewhat different accent than most members of the class".
-He received support from his older sister during much of this time, but she died at the age of twelve, devastating Felix, who is said to have lived a "depressed and isolated life" in the following years.
-Bloch learned to play the piano by the age of eight and was drawn to arithmetic for its "clarity and beauty".
-Bloch graduated from elementary school at twelve and enrolled in the Cantonal Gymnasium in Zürich for secondary school in 1918.
-He was placed on a six-year curriculum here to prepare him for University.
+He received support from his older sister during much of this time, but she died at the age of 12, devastating Felix, who is said to have lived a "depressed and isolated life" in the following years.
+Bloch learned to play the piano by the age of 8 and was drawn to arithmetic for its "clarity and beauty".
+Bloch graduated from elementary school at twelve and enrolled in the Cantonal Gymnasium in Zurich for secondary school in 1918.
+He was placed on a six-year curriculum here to prepare him for university.
 He continued his curriculum through 1924, even through his study of engineering and physics in other schools, though it was limited to mathematics and languages after the first three years.

-After these first three years at the Gymnasium, at age fifteen Bloch began to study at the Eidgenössische Technische Hochschule (ETHZ), also in Zürich.
-Although he initially studied engineering he soon changed to physics.
-During this time he attended lectures and seminars given by Peter Debye and Hermann Weyl at ETH Zürich and Erwin Schrödinger at the neighboring University of Zürich.
+After these first three years at the Gymnasium, at the age of 15, Bloch began to study at the ETH Zurich.
+Although he initially studied engineering, he soon changed to physics.
+During this time, he attended lectures and seminars given by Peter Debye and Hermann Weyl at the ETH Zurich and Erwin Schrödinger at the neighboring University of Zurich.
 A fellow student in these seminars was John von Neumann.

-Bloch graduated in 1927, and was encouraged by Debye to go to Leipzig to study with Werner Heisenberg.
+Bloch graduated in 1927, and was encouraged by Debye to go to the University of Leipzig to study under Werner Heisenberg.
 Bloch became Heisenberg's first graduate student, and gained his doctorate in 1928.
 His doctoral thesis established the quantum theory of solids, using waves to describe electrons in periodic lattices.